alishadey/alishadey.github.io/README.md

 - Home: `index.html`
 - Case studies: `ki_thesis.html`, `kwmunity.html`, `museum.html`

-There’s even an interactive walkthrough in the museum page if you like to explore exhibits from your couch.
+There’s even an interactive walkthrough on the museum page if you like to explore exhibits from your couch.

 ## A few design notes